Merc-WithaMouse/merc-withamouse.github.io/content/post/Get-OneDrive-Sync-Status-Script/Get-OneDrive-Sync-Status-Script.md

 $filesInfo | Format-Table -AutoSize -Wrap
 ```

+The script was then tested for its efficiency at gathering the needed information.

-With this final script, I was able to glean insights into OneDrive file attributes like never before.
-The script skillfully translates attribute values into human-readable states, making it easier than ever to understand the synchronization status of each file.
+With this final script, I was able to successfully list the OneDrive file attributes as desired.
+The script translates OneDrive file attribute values into human-readable states, making it easier than ever to understand the synchronization status of each file.

 ## Final Thoughts and Further Explorations

 In this exhilarating journey, we ventured into the realm of PowerShell to reveal the attributes of local OneDrive files.
 Armed with a script that interprets File On Demand states, we've unlocked a deeper understanding of file synchronization.
 As we continue our IT expeditions, let's remain curious and ever-ready to explore the intricacies of our digital world.

-Happy scripting!
+### Automate.
+Script.
+Conquer - Happy Saturdays!